 The role of our Human Research Ethics Committee is to ensure the ethical standards outlined in the National Statement on Ethical Conduct in Research Involving Humans, and elaborated in our ethics statement, Ethical Issues in the Research Process (1996), are met in all research projects undertaken by us.

 In particular, the committee must ensure projects meet the three key principles of: respect for persons, beneficence and justice, as set down in the National Statement.
 The committee is registered with the Australian Health Ethics Committee, a sub-committee of the National Health and Medical Research Council.

 The Ethics Committee meets to consider new project proposals, receive brief oral and written reports on ongoing projects, consider any complaints or problems that may have arisen regarding ethical issues in our research, and review the complaints procedures, as required.

-The committee met six times in 2018/19 and undertook expedited considerations on one occasion, assessing 20 ethics applications for new, revised or extended research projects.
-The committee has an expedited review process in place for projects that need approval between meetings of the committee.
+The committee met four times in 2017/18 and undertook expedited considerations on two occasions, assessing 14 ethics applications for new, revised or extended research projects.
+The committee also has an expedited review process in place for projects that need approval between meetings of the committee.